masasam/emacs-easy-hugo/README.md

 Check if rsync is installed on the server.

-Write at ~/.ssh/config on your PC
+Write at ~/.ssh/config on your laptop or desktop

 	 Host blogdomain
 		 HostName "Your server's IP"